In type 1 diabetes, the immune system mistakenly identifies insulin-making beta cells as a threat and sets about destroying them.

-Knowing who is on the journey to a type 1 diabetes diagnosis opens a window to use new treatments, called immunotherapies, to hold off the immune system attack and delay, or even one day, prevent a diagnosis.
+This opens up a window to use new treatments, called immunotherapies, to calm the immune system down and delay, or even prevent, type 1 diabetes from developing.

 Early warning signs

-They can be detected with a simple blood test, telling us if someone is going to develop type 1 diabetes in their lifetime.
+They can be detected with a simple blood test, telling us if someone is likely to develop type 1 diabetes in the future.
 This is known as type 1 diabetes autoantibody screening.

 How can I get tested?